 ACT® Score Calculator 2026

-The new enhanced ACT consists of 4 sections: English, Mathematics, Reading, and Science.
-Each section is scored on a scale of 1–36, and the composite score is the average of all four sections rounded to the nearest whole number.
+The new enhanced ACT consists of four sections: English, Mathematics, Reading, and Science.
+Each section is scored on a scale of 1–36.
+Under the new scoring system, the composite score is the average of English, Math, and Reading only, rounded to the nearest whole number.
+Science is still reported when taken, but it does not factor into the composite.

 Use the sliders below to enter the number of correct answers for each section.
 Scores are estimated based on recent exam curves — the real scoring curve varies slightly from test to test.